How to improve residents’ lives and save staff resources in the bathroom

 In other cases, the residents themselves can simply make the adjustments they need to use the bathroom throughout the day.
 For instance, with the push of a button, a standing sink can lowered to the height of a wheelchair user.
 A user can fold up support arms in the mornings when mobility is high and then put them back into place as energy levels wane in the evening hours.

-This ability to maintain independence in the bathroom is an obvious benefit for the residents themselves, but Walker said it’s also something that helps facilities make better use of their limited resources.
+This ability to maintain independence in the bathroom is an obvious benefit for the residents themselves, yet it’s also able to ensure that facilities can use their limited resources more efficiently.

 Cutting down on the need for care workers in the bathroom can also help assisted living facilities make better use of their limited resources.
 An estimated 64 percent of assisted living residents need help bathing and 40 percent need assistance using the toilet.
 Even bringing those numbers down a little would free up time for staff to focus on other residents and tasks.